w4rhol/zanthror/README.md

 ## Acknowledgments

-- **Tim Cole** for the original IOTF methodology and the sitar package
-- **Stata Corporation** for the original zbmicat implementation
+- **Suzanna I. Vidmar, Tim J. Cole & Huiqi Pan** for the original zbmicat implementation
-- **International Obesity Task Force** for establishing the growth reference standards
+- **Tim J. Cole** for the sitar package

 ## Citation

-If you use zanthror in your research, please cite:
+If you use zanthror in your research, please run:

 ```
-# Citation format will be updated when package is published
 citation("zanthror")
 ```